pestrela/music/traktor/README.md

      case = 'A'
      correction = 0ms

- elif mp3 has Xing/INFO, but does NOT have a LAME tag:
+ elif mp3 has Xing/INFO, but does NOT have a LAME tag OR has a lavc tag:
-     # typical case: has LAVC header instead
      case = 'B'
      correction = 26ms

- elif LAME tag has invalid CRC:
+ elif LAME tag has zero CRC or an invalid CRC:
-     # typical case: CRC= zero
      case = 'C'
      correction = 26ms